-Dr. Matthew Arbo joined the Hobbs College faculty as the Jewell and Joe L. Huitt Assistant Professor of Theological Studies and Director of the Center for Faith and Public Life at Oklahoma Baptist University.
-Prior to his arrival at OBU, Arbo served for three years as Assistant Professor of Christian Ethics at Midwestern Baptist Theological Seminary in Kansas City, Missouri.
+Dr. Matthew Arbo is the Jewell and Joe L. Huitt Assistant Professor of Theological Studies and Director of the Center for Faith and Public Life at Oklahoma Baptist University.
+Prior to his arrival, Arbo served for three years as Assistant Professor of Christian Ethics at Midwestern Baptist Theological Seminary in Kansas City, Missouri.

 Arbo is the author of Political Vanity: Adam Ferguson on the Moral Tensions of Early Capitalism (Fortress Press, 2014).
-In addition to this monograph, his essays and articles on wide-ranging subjects appear in several edited volumes and top-tier journals, including Political Theology, Studies in Christian Ethics, and the Evangelical Review of Society and Politics.
-Arbo is likewise and active participant in the scholarly community, contributing as an invited conference panelist or presenter at Princeton University, University of Notre Dame, and Tyndale House (Cambridge), among others.
+His essays and articles on wide-ranging moral and political questions appear in several edited volumes and top-tier journals, including Political Theology, Studies in Christian Ethics, and the Evangelical Review of Society and Politics.
+Arbo is an active participant in the scholarly community, contributing as an invited panelist or presenter for conferences at Princeton University, University of Notre Dame, and Tyndale House (Cambridge), among others.
 He is a member of the American Academy of Religion, Society of Christian Ethics, and Evangelical Theological Society.
 Dr. Arbo is an appointed Research Fellow in Christian Ethics for the Ethics and Religious Liberty Commission.

 - REL 3073: Biblical Ethics